Secure Edge-to-Cloud Messaging

 For detailed information on Gst-nvmsgbroker plugin, please refer to the DeepStream Plugins Development Guide.

-DeepStream applications can subscribe to Apache Kafka topics to receive the messages from the cloud.
+DeepStream applications can subscribe to Apache Kafka topics or Redis streams to receive the messages from the cloud.
 DeepStream 5.0 introduces a new low-level

-msgbroker library calls into the lower-level adapter library with the appropriate protocol API’s.
-You can choose between Kafka, AMQP, Azure IoT, or you can even create a custom adapter.
+nvmsgbroker library calls into the lower-level adapter library with the appropriate protocol API’s.
+You can choose between Kafka, Redis, or you can even create a custom adapter.

 Implementation of the receiving and processing of cloud messages can be found in the following files:

-messagebroker library which can be used to make connections with multiple external brokers.
-This library acts as a wrapper around the message adapter libraries and provides API’s for making and closing connections as well as publishing/subscribing to messages.
+nvmsgbroker library which can be used to make connections with multiple external brokers.
+This library acts as a wrapper around the message adapter libraries and provides APIs for making and closing connections as well as publishing/subscribing to messages.

-messagebroker library provides thread safety and hence any number of components in the DeepStream application can use the same connection handle to publish/subscribe messages
+nvmsgbroker library provides thread safety, enabling any number of components in the DeepStream application to use the same connection handle to publish/subscribe messages.

 Gst-msgbroker plugin has an option to directly call in to the adapter library API’s for connecting with external entity or use the